dustinsand/hex-arch-kotlin-spring-boot/README.md

 * Testable.
 The business rules can be tested without the UI, Database, Web Server, or any other external element.

 # How it works
+The hexagon is divided into an inside and outside.
+The inside contains use cases (application services) and domain logic while the outside contains technical details like databases, messaging, caching.
+The two parts are connected using "ports", exposed by the inside, and "adapters", implemented by the outside.

-Inputs and outputs are at the outermost layer of the hexagon, the edge of the application.
-The domain layer of the hexagon, the core, is insulated from the concerns at the edge of the application.
+Input and output "adapters" are at the outermost layer of the hexagon, the edge of the application.
+The domain layer of the hexagon, the core, is insulated from the technical concerns at the edge of the application.
 The inputs and outputs at the edge allow the design to be switched with other technologies without impacting the core of the application.

 Outer layers depend on inner layers.
 Inner layers expose interfaces that outer layers must adapt to and implement.
 This form of dependency inversion protects the integrity of the domain and application layers.
-Outside of the application layer, we have ports (Interfaces) and adapters (Implementations) that handle messages from the outside world and map them to the appropriate application services handled in the domain layer.
-The resulting message from the application services are then passed back through the adapter as an appropriate response.
+Outside of the application layer, we have ports (Interfaces) and adapters (Implementations) that handle the technical delivery to the outside world.
+The adapters handle the technical delivery by using the application services in the domain layer.

 ![voter_hex_diagram](https://user-images.githubusercontent.com/5289/63655608-29921600-c758-11e9-8fb0-94b934edcdf8.png)